 In this article, we spoke to HHH Tackling Academy’s Spencer Smith, who walked us through his tackling progression and how he teaches his athletes.

-The main difference between football and rugby is the spacing in which players close to make contact.
+The main difference between football and rugby is the spacing between players when they are close to making contact.
 However, the closing distance and contact points are no different between football and rugby players.

 Both contact styles require a strong foundation of leg drive, shoulder contact, wrap from the arms, and the head to be ultimately out of the tackle.